runemalm/py-application-framework/README.md

 ## py-application-framework

-A prototypical application framework for Python.
+An application framework for Python.

 ## Features: